The Forest Tawi

 The Forest Tawi package

-The Forest Tawi comes with everything you need to explore beyond the flames.
-There are lots more photos on the Forest Tawi shop page.
+The Forest Tawi is manufactured in the UK.
+It comes with everything you need to explore beyond the flames.
+There are lots more action photos on the Forest Tawi shop page.

 The name of our unique stove comes from the Swahili word Tawi, which means small sticks or twigs.
 The original Tawi stove was invented in Kenya.